thomasmcquaidee/thomasmcquaidee.github.io/_posts/2025-01-21-listening-to-more-albums.md

 - Chris Brain - New Light
 - Celestaphone & Dealers of God - Cult Subterranea
 - Provoker - Mausoleum
+- Lizzy McAlpine - Older (and Wiser)
+- The Wannadies - Be a Girl
+- Your Personal Tranquillizer - I Never Asked For This
+- Dave - The Boy Who Played the Harp
+- Janoya - La Source
+- monte booker - noise ( meaning )
+- Vraell - guitar meditations - EP
+- Moses Boyd - Dark Matter
+- Vraell - Once a Blue Hour

 *Want to listen to*